zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-configure-dev-client/adb-configure-dev-client.md

 - The credentials zip file contains the encryption wallet, Java keystore and other relevant files to make a secure TLS 1.2 connection to your database from client applications.

-- Next we upload the wallet to the dev client
+- Next we upload the wallet to the dev client.

     *Mac users can scp the file using command below.
 Windows 10 users can use the same command from powershell.
 Older versions of windows may need to install an SFTP client on their local machine to upload the wallet*

-- secure copy the file using scp, sftp or a windows ftp client
+- Secure copy the file using scp, sftp or a windows ftp client.

     ```
     <copy>